 - All elements in a group reside on the group instance workset.

-- Be cautious putting floor or stairs in groups.
+- Be cautious putting floors or stairs in groups.
 Don’t lock the sketch lines to other objects.

-In a previous post, I discussed “What Causes Revit Data Corruption?” and some model maintenance suggestions, “Revit Project Maintenance Guidelines”.
+In a previous post, I discussed, “What Causes Revit Data Corruption?” and some model maintenance suggestions, “Revit Project Maintenance Guidelines.”
 I hope you find this article and those listed here helpful.
-Reach out with questions or comments anytime.
+I welcome you to reach out with questions or comments anytime.

 Credits: About Best Practices for Groups from Autodesk Knowledge Network; Best Practices with Revit Groups: Rule #1 by Sean D Burke